Dental Implant SEO: How to Rank for Competitive Keywords

 - Spoke 2: Single Tooth Implant (targeting "single tooth replacement" and "single implant cost")

-- Spoke 3: Dental Implant Cost and Financing (targeting pricing queries)
+- Spoke 3: Dental Implant Cost and Financing (targeting pricing and insurance queries)

 - Spoke 4: Dental Implant Recovery (targeting "implant healing time" and "aftercare")